toktamk/research-dashboard/README.md

 ## 📖 Usage Overview

 - The dashboard loads publication metadata and displays interactive tables and charts.
-- The chatbot indexes your PDF papers using embeddings and FAISS vector search.
+- The chatbot indexes my PDF papers using embeddings and FAISS vector search.
 - When a question is asked, the chatbot attempts to answer using OpenAI GPT-3.5.
 If unsuccessful, it falls back to local models seamlessly.
 - Answers are presented in three steps for clarity and trustworthiness.